 The best and sure way of getting rid of these poisonous plant oils is to give your pet a bath to decontaminate him.
 The choice of shampoo can be a mild one with warm water or a degreasing soap that should take the oil off.
 To prevent splashing water from getting into contact with your skin, use rubber gloves and protective shoes.

 If you are dealing with a cat, known for its fear of water, your best option could be taking it to a vet for a less traumatic bath.
 Carrying a cat to the vet’s clinic may mean carrying in a bag and wear long sleeves clothes.

 How to Treat Animal Rashes in Pets

 The worst that can happen to your pet is the development of rashes because of their exposure to poison ivy, oak and sumac.
 The rash or rashes are treatable and heal within the shortest time possible.
 The moment you notice redness or blisters in your pet, get him into a tub, remove the remaining oil, and soothe the inflamed skin.
-Use your vets recommended soap for removing the plant oil while at the same time relieve pain and itchiness that irritate.
+Use your vets recommended Shampoo for removing the plant oil while at the same time relieve pain and itchiness that irritate.

 After bathing the pet keep watching the pet and monitor if they show any signs of itchiness after bathing.
 If you must use any cream or medication for treatment make sure it is what your vet recommends.

 After the bath and possible use of veterinarian-approved treatment, your pet should heal quickly.
 You only need to visit the vet if scratching and irritation persist.
 There is no need to worry unless the irritation changes to contract dermatitis or if the itching goes long into the night.
 If you leave the pet to scratch its skin, it leaves the skin raw or moist, therefore, inviting other opportunistic infections.